Apas Decaf, decaffeinated espresso from Brazil

 Our David developed and optimized the recipe with the following equipment:

-Water : total hardness 5 °dH, alkalinity 3 °dH
+Water: total hardness 5 °dH , alkalinity 3 °dH

-Mill: Niche Zero
+Grinder: Niche Zero

 Why does Apas Decaf taste the way it does?